AbijithGabriel/Electrochromic/README.md

-# playroom
+# FusionAR
-playroom is an AI-powered room designer app that helps users redesign their rooms in seconds.
+FusionAR is a Augmented-Reality application